shama/timecat.us/README.md

     * hard         -- 13.000 seconds
     * chronos bast -- 97.000 seconds

+SEE ALSO
+    npm install time-cat -g on your computer to play a near impossible nanosecond precision version of time cat.

 AUTHOR
     This game was invented by Max Ogden at nodeconf.